testingisdocumenting/webtau/webtau-docs/znai/GraphQL/queries.md

 * an operation name

-WebTau will default to issuing `POST` requests according to the [best practices](https://graphql.org/learn/serving-over-http/#post-request) and will expect a 200 status code and a response with `data` and `errors` fields.
+WebTau will default to issuing `POST` requests according to the [best practices](https://graphql.org/learn/serving-over-http/#post-request) and will expect a 200 status code and a response with a `data` or `errors` field.

 The following example demonstrates most of these query features:
 :include-file: scenarios/graphql/queryAndMutation.groovy {title: "GraphQL example with a query, a mutation and variables", commentsType: "inline"}

-# Response assertions
+# Response Assertions

 Response assertions follow a similar pattern to REST APIs.